<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 ILP Europe

-For an extra cool view, take a ride up in the massive London Eye which is a whimsically huge ferris wheel that lets you see Big Ben from above.
-Plan on paying about £27 to ride this ferris wheel unless you have a student ID card: you can get a ticket for £16 if you pre-book during Monday - Friday (on a non-holiday) and present your ID card when you pick up your tickets.
+For an extra cool view, take a ride up in the massive London Eye which is a whimsically huge Ferris wheel that lets you see Big Ben from above.
+It's a fun addition to your itinerary if you have the time and the budget for it.
+Tickets must be booked in advance

 ILP Europe